Atihinen/saunasensor/README.md

 in both Arduino sketches create secrets.h with content

 ```
+//check that ssid is not conflicting with any existing ssid names
+//sauna temperature reader will create it's own wifi network using these
+//sauna temperature display will connect using these
 const char* ssid = "your_ssid";
 const char* password = "your_ssid_password";
 ```